gil01karougbe/gil01karougbe.github.io/_posts/2024-10-16-smbsharesdumper.md

 ---
 layout: post
-title:  "smbsharesdumper"
+title:  "Tools | smbsharesdumper"
+description: "smbsharesdumper a tool to dump and manage multiples smb shares over the network"
+author: "_lig10"
 date: "2024-10-16"
+image:
+  path: ../assets/img/tools/tool101.png
+  alt: "smbsharesdumper"
 category: "Tools"
 tags: ["Active Directory", "SMB", "SMB Shares", "Dump"]
 ---

-# What is smbsharesdumper?
+## What is smbsharesdumper?
 A python based tools to manage SMB Shares accross an active directory network.

-# Why i needed it?
+## Why i needed it?
 When i enumerate a host and find multiple shares i usualy use `smbclient \\\\host\\shareX` to connect to each and download content one by one using either `get <file>` or `mget <folder>`.

-This was rudimentaty for me especially when we think that a user can have access to multiples shares on multiples hosts accross the network.
+This was rudimentary for me especially when we think that a user can have access to multiples shares on multiples hosts accross the network.
 Yeah...there is place for automation here.
 I wanted to put my coding knownledge in practice in a project and i was planing to build an Active Directory Lab (I will share the lab later on another post) to configure vulnerables senarios myself in order to level up my AD pentesting skills.

 With smbsharesdumper, download all shares a user have access accross the network once and focus on anlysing the content to find juicy staff.
 You can either use `grep -iR 'keyword'` or browse the downloaded content graphically.

-# Usage
+## Usage
 ```
 $ python3 smbsharesdumper.py
 usage: smbsharesdumper.py [-h] [-d DOMAIN] [-u USERNAME] [-p PASSWORD] [-H HASHES] [--host HOST] [-P [destination port]] [--folder FOLDER]